Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 As Kanazawa is relatively close to the coast it’s known for fresh seafood.
 Stop by the Omicho Fish Market for tasty sushi and other fresh seafood.
 There are a bunch of eateries surrounding Kanazawa’s own “Scramble” crossing, too.

 Remember how I mentioned Kanazawa is the home of Japan’s gold leaf production?
-Be sure to sample some gold leaf ice cream if you have a sweet tooth, or take one of the below cooking classes to incorporate it into delicious cuisine.
+Be sure to sample some gold leaf ice cream if you have a sweet tooth.

 Tru gold leaf ince cream during your 3 weeks in Japan